 Time of Remembrance Oral Histories Project

 The 4-minute introduction video below provides a glimpse of the depth and breadth of a chapter of the Vietnam War still widely under told.
 Clips used in the video were drawn mainly from the first and second rounds of our Vietnam War Oral Histories interviews.
-The third and fourth round interviews will be available soon.
+The third and fourth round interviews can be viewed by visiting our Vietnam War Interview Archives.

 As a starting point for introducing students, teachers, and community members to the Secret War and to this oral histories project, we recommend showing the video and sharing the slideshow below.
-We have included a PDF of our notes (talking points) for each slide to help guide classroom conversations.
+We have included our notes (talking points) for each slide to help guide classroom conversations.

 As a result of the United States’ overt and covert involvement in the Vietnam War, the Elk Grove-Florin region is currently home to a growing Hmong and Mien population.
 Until now, their stories have remained largely untold and this chapter in history is too frequently overlooked.